Business ethics: Intellectual property

 Intellectual property (IP) encompasses expressions of ideas, thoughts, codes, and information.
-"Intellectual property rights" (IPR) treat IP as a kind of real property, subject to analogous protections, rather than as a reproducible good or service.
+"Intellectual property rights" (IPR) treats IP as a kind of real property, subject to analogous protections, rather than as a reproducible good or service.
 Boldrin and Levine argue that "government does not ordinarily enforce monopolies for producers of other goods.
-This is because it is widely recognized that monopoly creates many social costs.
+This is because it is widely recognized that a monopoly creates many social costs.
 Intellectual monopoly is no different in this respect.
 The question we address is whether it also creates social benefits commensurate with these social costs."

-International standards relating to intellectual property rights are enforced through Agreement on Trade-Related Aspects of Intellectual Property Rights.
+International standards relating to intellectual property rights are enforced through the Agreement on Trade-Related Aspects of Intellectual Property Rights.
 In the US, IP other than copyrights is regulated by the United States Patent and Trademark Office.

 The US Constitution included the power to protect intellectual property, empowering the Federal government "to promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries".
-Boldrin and Levine see no value in such state-enforced monopolies stating, "we ordinarily think of innovative monopoly as an oxymoron.
+Boldrin and Levine see no value in such state-enforced monopolies, stating, "we ordinarily think of innovative monopoly as an oxymoron.
 Further, they comment, 'intellectual property' "is not like ordinary property at all, but constitutes a government grant of a costly and dangerous private monopoly over ideas.
-We show through theory and example that intellectual monopoly is not necessary for innovation and as a practical matter is damaging to growth, prosperity, and liberty".
+We show through theory and example that intellectual monopoly is not necessary for innovation and, as a practical matter, is damaging to growth, prosperity, and liberty".
 Steelman defends patent monopolies, writing, "Consider prescription drugs, for instance.
 Such drugs have benefited millions of people, improving or extending their lives.
-Patent protection enables drug companies to recoup their development costs because for a specific period of time they have the sole right to manufacture and distribute the products they have invented."
-The court cases by 39 pharmaceutical companies against South Africa's 1997 Medicines and Related Substances Control Amendment Act, which intended to provide affordable HIV medicines has been cited as a harmful effect of patents.
+Patent protection enables drug companies to recoup their development costs because, for a specific period of time, they have the sole right to manufacture and distribute the products they have invented."
+The court cases by 39 pharmaceutical companies against South Africa's 1997 Medicines and Related Substances Control Amendment Act, which intended to provide affordable HIV medicines, have been cited as a harmful effect of patents.

-One attack on IPR is moral rather than utilitarian, claiming that inventions are mostly a collective, cumulative, path dependent, social creation and therefore, no one person or firm should be able to monopolize them even for a limited period.
+One attack on IPR is moral rather than utilitarian, claiming that inventions are mostly a collective, cumulative, path-dependent, social creation and therefore, no one person or firm should be able to monopolize them even for a limited period.
 The opposing argument is that the benefits of innovation arrive sooner when patents encourage innovators and their investors to increase their commitments.

 Roderick T. Long, a libertarian philosopher, argued: